The 20 Best Osteotomy Doctors in Maryland, US

 Charter Professional Center

 Savyasachi “Savya” Thakkar, M.D., is a hip and knee reconstructive surgeon serving patients in the Baltimore, Maryland, and Washington, D.C., metro areas.
 His expertise is in minimally invasive hip and knee surgery, including partial and total hip and knee replacement, outpatient joint replacement and complex revisions after previous joint replacement.
 Dr. Thakkar uses computer and robotic-assisted techniques for these procedures to provide cutting-edge care to patients with hip and knee arthritis.
 Currently an Assistant Professor of Orthopaedic Surgery at Johns Hopkins, Dr. Thakkar completed his medical degree at the Johns Hopkins University School of Medicine and stayed for his residency with the Johns Hopkins Department of Orthopaedic Surgery.
 He was the first recipient of the Ronald P. Byank leadership award as a chief resident.
 He continued his training as a knee arthritis and traumatology fellow in Switzerland, followed by an adult reconstruction fellowship in New York.
 He then pursued the prestigious European Knee Society traveling fellowship focusing on advanced surgical techniques in the management of arthritis.
 Dr. Thakkar’s research interests include technological advances in the treatment of arthritis, post-traumatic arthritis, the economic impact of arthritis and the optimization of hospital protocols for arthritis management.
 He is also interested in exploring same-day joint replacement surgery to help patients minimize time in the hospital and maximize return to function.
 Dr. Thakkar is the chair of Orthopaedic Surgery at Johns Hopkins Howard County Medical Center.
 Dr. Thakkar is rated as an Advanced provider by MediFind in Osteotomy.
-His top areas of expertise are Osteonecrosis, Osteoarthritis, Osteoporosis, Knee Replacement, and Hip Replacement.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Osteoarthritis, Osteonecrosis, Osteoporosis, Knee Replacement, and Hip Replacement.
+Dr. Thakkar is board certified in American Board Of Orthopaedic Surgery.

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Dr. Timothy Witham is a professor of neurological surgery and orthopaedic surgery at the Johns Hopkins University School of Medicine.
 His interests include the surgical treatment of degenerative conditions of the cervical and lumbar spine, including instrumented fusion procedures.
 He also has an expertise in the treatment of spinal tumors, spinal trauma and spinal deformity.
 Dr. Witham serves as director of the Johns Hopkins Neurosurgery Spinal Fusion Laboratory, director of Johns Hopkins Bayview Medical Center's Spine Program and co-program director of the Johns Hopkins Neurosurgery Residency Program.
 Dr. Witham received his B.S. in biochemistry from the Pennsylvania State University.
 He earned his M.D. from the Johns Hopkins University School of Medicine.
 He completed his residency at the University of Pittsburgh Medical Center.
 He performed a fellowship in spinal neurosurgery at Johns Hopkins.
 Dr. Witham joined the Johns Hopkins faculty in 2005.
 Prior to joining Johns Hopkins, Dr. Witham was chief neurosurgeon at Keesler Medical Center at Keesler Air Force Base in Biloxi, Mississippi.
 Dr. Witham's research interests include finding novel ways to achieve spinal fusion and improving surgical techniques in the aging spine.
 A co-author of more than 170 peer-reviewed articles and abstracts, Dr. Witham has been featured as a “Top Doctor” in Baltimore magazine and was a recipient of a United States Air Force meritorious service medal in 2005.
 He is a member of various professional organizations, including the American College of Surgeons and American Association of Neurological Surgeons.
 Dr. Witham is rated as an Advanced provider by MediFind in Osteotomy.
-His top areas of expertise are Spinal Stenosis, Cervical Spondylosis, Bone Tumor, Spinal Fusion, and Laminectomy.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Spinal Stenosis, Cervical Spondylosis, Epidural Abscess, Spinal Fusion, and Laminectomy.

 The Johns Hopkins Hospital

 Dr. Elliot K. Fishman is a Professor in the Johns Hopkins Medicine Department Radiology and Radiological Science, Department of Oncology and Department of Surgery.
 He serves as a member of the Johns Hopkins Kimmel Cancer Center.
 His clinical and research interests focus on medical imaging with specific emphasis on three-dimensional (3D) imaging and computed tomography (CT).
 Dr. Fishman received his B.S. in 1973 and M.D. in 1977 from the University of Maryland.
 After a residency at Sinai Hospital in Baltimore, he completed a fellowship in CT at Johns Hopkins in 1980 and joined the Johns Hopkins faculty in 1981 as an Assistant Professor.
 In 1986, he became Associate Professor and, in 1991, Professor of Radiology and Oncology.
 He is a leader in the development of 3D imaging and rendering, including its impacts on and uses in patient care and management.
 He was involved from the beginning in the development of 3D imaging through his work with Pixar, which was a spin-off from LucasFilms in San Rafael, California.
 Over the last 25 years, Dr. Fishman continued to help develop 3D imaging and has been a leader in the development of interactive 3D rendering.
 His team is consistently at the forefront of research and development of new visualization and post-processing techniques and technologies.
 Dr. Fishman's extensive body of work in CT has resulted in over 1,000 peer-reviewed publications, and he is the author or co-author of 10 textbooks.
 He is the recipient of three prestigious Aunt Minnie Awards, honoring his outstanding contributions as both an educator and researcher.
 In 2007, he was named by Medical Imaging Magazine as the Top Radiologist in the Nation.
 He is a member of editorial boards for more than 35 journals, an active member of several professional radiology associations and is a past-president of the Society of Body CT/MR. Dr. Fishman is rated as an Advanced provider by MediFind in Osteotomy.
-His top areas of expertise are Neuroendocrine Tumor, Pancreatic Ductal Adenocarcinoma, Cavernous Lymphangioma, Pancreaticoduodenectomy, and Pancreatectomy.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Neuroendocrine Tumor, Pancreatic Ductal Adenocarcinoma, Angiosarcoma of the Liver, Pancreaticoduodenectomy, and Pancreatectomy.
+Dr. Fishman is board certified in American Board Of Radiology.

 Johns Hopkins Outpatient Center